Antithetic Multilevel Methods for Elliptic and Hypo-Elliptic Diffusions with Applications: Introduction

+We verify in our simulations that, as one expects based upon \cite{mlpf}, our new MLPF has costs consistent with the anticipated rate $\mathcal{O}(\epsilon^{-2}\log(\epsilon)^2)$ to achieve a MSE of $\mathcal{O}(\epsilon^2)$.
+However, as the discretization schemes underpinning the methods in \cite{mlpf,anti_mlpf} have weak error 1, we again observe efficiency gains for finite $L$.
+Finally, we note that our numerical scheme is locally \emph{non-degenerate} under a hypo-elliptic setting, while this is not the case for the truncated Milstein scheme.
+The existence of the density (non-degeneracy) is important in the filtering problem when utilising guided proposals \cite{chopin} to improve the performance of particle filters.

 This paper is structured as follows.
 In Section \ref{sec:num_schemes} we consider several numerical schemes for SDEs and introduce our approach.
 In Section \ref{sec:filtering} we describe how our idea can be used in the context of the filtering problem and derive the new MLPF.
-In Section \ref{sec:numerics} we present our numerical results which help to illustrate our theoretical results.
-The mathematical proofs of our main results are given in Appendix. \\
+In Section \ref{sec:numerics} we present our numerical results to illustrate our theoretical derivations.
+The mathematical proofs of our main results are given in the Appendix. \\